Download Careers360 App

 Skills Needed: Reasonably apply the law to the facts.

-Here’s a breakdown of each concepts in General Knowledge and Current Affair section under AP LAWCET 2025:
+Here’s a breakdown of each concept in the General Knowledge and Current Affairs section under AP LAWCET 2025:

 Examples: Conflicts such as the Israel-Gaza war, climate accords, the G20 Summit in India, the arrival of Chandrayaan-3, the Lok Sabha elections (if held), etc.